pendragons-code/Jasbot/README.md

     This might change depending on how things goes.
 # extra
 If you are wondering why all the details with regards to the site in the config files are kinda weird, I have actually bought the domain, but have not yet set up the site.
+# db
+I chose quick.db since it was quick and advance + it was really good for what I needed.
+If I for some reason chose to use mongo.db it ght have been overkill not gonna lie.